Oak Grove Baptist Church, Cadiz, KY (270) 522-6521

 Sunday School

 Sunday School meets every Sunday morning at Oak Grove.
-Current class divisions are nursery, kindergarten, younger children (grades 1 & 2), older children (grades 3 - 5), younger youth (grades 6 - 8), older youth (grades 9 -12), young adults, adults, men, women 1 and women 2.
+Current class divisions are nursery, toddlers, preschool, younger children (kindergarten - grade 2), older children (grades 3 - 5), younger youth (grades 6 - 8), older youth (grades 9 - 12), college & careers, young adults, adults, men, women 1 and women 2.

 Sunday School is the oldest of Oak Grove Baptist Church's education programs.
 Since its beginning in March 1889, Sunday School has grown.
 In the early days the roads leading to the church would become muddy in the winter causing Sunday School to close often in January, February and March.
 Originally all the Sunday School classes met in the church's auditorium.